TipsyTheCat/ppp-multi-image/README.md

 to the eMMC.

 You will still need to make sure that the correct bootloader is being executed.
-You can eitherdo this by installing rk2aw to the SPI flash and *not* inserting a bootable SD card, or by zeroing out your SPI flash.
+You can either do this by installing rk2aw to the SPI flash and *not* inserting a bootable SD card, or by zeroing out your SPI flash.

 ## Building a release image